AppImage/docs.appimage.org/source/packaging-guide/updates.rst

 Most AppImage creation tools come with a built-in feature to add update information to the AppImage and create the ``.zsync`` file.

-| To see how to add update information with :ref:`ref-linuxdeploy`, see :ref:`this <linuxdeploy-update-information>` section of the linuxdeploy guide.
+| To see how to add update information with :ref:`linuxdeploy`, see :ref:`this <linuxdeploy-update-information>` section of the linuxdeploy guide.
-| To see how to add update information with :ref:`sec-go-appimagetool`, see :ref:`this <go-appimagetool-update-information>` section of the go-appimagetool guide.
+| To see how to add update information with :ref:`go-appimagetool`, see :ref:`this <go-appimagetool-update-information>` section of the go-appimagetool guide.
-| To see how to add update information with :ref:`sec-electron-builder`, see :ref:`this <electron-builder-update-information>` section of the electron-builder guide.
+| To see how to add update information with :ref:`electron-builder`, see :ref:`this <electron-builder-update-information>` section of the electron-builder guide.

 .. todo::
    Research whether a corresponding feature exists for all other AppImage creation tool and add an updating section to each guide.